fluid-project/jira-to-11ty/src/issues/FLUID-6773.md

     {
       "author": "Justin Obara",
       "date": "2023-07-31T06:38:10.583-0400",
-      "body": "@@Mark thanks for your suggestion.
+      "body": "Mark thanks for your suggestion.
 Some of this can be accomplished with the “Enhanced Inputs” options.
 It will also affect things like buttons though.
-This will make the links larger, bold, and underlined.\n\nAlso, if you are on a recent version of UI Options you can use the base style sheets along with the CSS custom properties to define your own behaviour when preferences are enabled.&#x20;\n\n(See: <https://github.com/fluid-project/infusion/blob/b9a1432e8f28c80b2eb7800b05a1177247046039/src/framework/preferences/css/sass/README.md> )\n\n@@Uttara Ghodke when you have chance, you may want to look into this suggestion in regards to the redesign of UIO.&#x20;\n"
+This will make the links larger, bold, and underlined.\n\nAlso, if you are on a recent version of UI Options you can use the base style sheets along with the CSS custom properties to define your own behaviour when preferences are enabled.&#x20;\n\n(See: <https://github.com/fluid-project/infusion/blob/b9a1432e8f28c80b2eb7800b05a1177247046039/src/framework/preferences/css/sass/README.md> )\n\nUttara Ghodke when you have chance, you may want to look into this suggestion in regards to the redesign of UIO.&#x20;\n"
     },
     {
       "author": "Justin Obara",